Silvan Hefti

-Silvan Hefti (born 25 October 1997) is a Swiss professional footballer who plays as a right-back and right midfielder for German club Hamburger SV.
+Silvan Hefti (born 25 October 1997) is a Swiss professional footballer who plays as a right-back and right midfielder for D.C.
+United of Major League Soccer.

 Club career

 On 3 January 2022, Hefti joined Serie A side Genoa on a permanent deal.

 On 2 January 2024, Hefti moved to Ligue 1 side Montpellier on loan with an option to buy.

 On 4 August 2024, he signed with Hamburger SV in German 2.
 Bundesliga.

+Hefti joined D.C.
+United on a year-and-a-half contract on 29 January 2026.

 Personal life

 Hefti is the older brother of the footballer Nias Hefti.